FAQ – For Program Directors

 At minimum, Residents must:

-- Have successfully completed and passed the MCCQE Parts I and II
+- Have successfully completed and passed the MCCQE Part I

 - Have completed 18 months of residency training